-Both these systems are linked to the USO authentication system and are fully auditable, trackable and managed by LGfL TRUSTnet on behalf of the school.
+Both these systems are linked to the USO authentication system and or password protected and are fully auditable, trackable and managed by LGfL on behalf of the school or teachers.
 This is for the mutual protection and privacy of all staff, pupils and parents, as well as to support data protection.